lucidarch/docs/content/validation/_index.md

 ### Requests as Unit Dispatchers

-One of the most powerful aspects of Lucid is the degree of code reuse that it introduces.
+One of the most powerful aspects of Lucid is the degree of code reuse it introduces.
 Specifically when dealing with Job and Operation classes which can be called from any [custom dispatcher class]({{<ref "/jobs/#custom-dispatcher">}}).

 Here, we will be setting up `UpdatePost` Request class to authorize using `AuthorizeUserOperation`, and on [after hook](https://laravel.com/docs/8.x/validation#adding-after-hooks-to-form-requests)